wimvanderbauwhede/RefactorF4Acc/README.md

 We use the [NIST FORTRAN78 test suite](ftp://ftp.fortran-2000.com/fcvs21_f95.tar.bz2) for validation.

-      $ cd tests/NIST_F78_test_suite/fcvs21_f95
+      $ cd tests/NIST_F78_test_suite

+The original FORTRAN 77 test suite source files are in `fcvs21_f95/`.

 - The file `FM090.f` is a modified version of `FM010.f` without spaces in types, variable names, values and labels.
 - The file `FM091.f` is a modified version of `FM011.f` without spaces in types, variable names, values and labels.
 - The file `FM210.f` is a modified version of `FM200.f` without spaces in variable names and values.
 - The files `FM500.f` and `FM509.f` contain tests for corner cases of common blocks and block data (37+16 tests) which we don't support.

-In this folder, there are two subfolders `Test_rf4a` and  `RefactoredSources`.
-To verify the original test suite you can use the script `driver_parse`; to run it you can use the script `driver_run`; you may have to change the name of the Fortran compiler in `FC` at the start of these scripts.

-The refactored Fortran-95 code is generated in the folder `RefactoredSources`.
-There are three scripts in this folder, `driver_parse`, `driver_run` and `driver_run_single`.
-You may have to change the name of the Fortran compiler in `FC` at the start of these scripts.
 Please ensure that the environment varianble `$FC` is set to the Fortran compiler you want to use.
 I have tested the code only with `gfortran 4.9` to `gfortran 10.0`.

-To generate the refactored Fortran-95 code for the test suite, build and run it, do:
+To generate the refactored Fortran-95 code for the test suite, build it and run it, do:

-      $ cd Test_rf4a
-      $ ./generate_and_run.sh
+      $ ./generate_build_and_run_testsuite.sh

 Generating, compiling and running the test suites takes a few minutes.
+The refactored Fortran-95 code is generated in the folder `fcvs21_f95/RefactoredSources/`.

 The final output should look like: